Tawa Toastmasters

 Start of the meeting

-The Ah Counter person introduces the Ah Counter role at the start of a meeting, emphasising to club members to avoid filler words.
-To say nothing.
+The Ah Counter introduces the role at the start of a meeting, emphasising to club members the importance of avoiding filler words and encouraging them to strive for clarity in their speech.

 End of the meeting

-Then at the end of the meeting the results are announced.
+At the end of the meeting, the Ah Counter announces the results.
 For example:

-• Tony did 3 “umms” during his speech
+• Tony used “um” 3 times during his speech.

-• Mark did 2 “ah” during his table topic
+• Mark used “ah” twice during his table topic.

-• Mercy did a “You know” when introducing a speaker
+• Mercy said “you know” once when introducing a speaker.

 Final thoughts